- Call us today on:

 - managing the risks including responding promptly to any negative posts.

-Identify the person in your business who will prepare the online posts.
+Identify the people in your business who will prepare the online posts.
 Do they have managerial and technical support?
-Do they know and understand the social media policy?
+Do they know and understand the Social Media Policy?
 Provide separate social media usage guidelines to these individuals.